TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 For v1.0.0 the active window cannot cross midnight.
 Set the start earlier than the end and you are fine.
 If you need a window that wraps midnight (for an environment that is "active" through the night), that is on the v1.1.0 list.

+## A Small Note on What Counts as Offline

+The unavailable detector watches for transitions to two specific states: `unavailable` and `unknown`.
+These are Home Assistant's standard markers for "I cannot reach this device" or "the integration has no value for this entity."
+A monitored entity moving into either state for longer than the offline timeout fires the recovery cycle.

+Some integrations do not use those states.
+The clearest example is the built-in `ping` integration: when the target host is unreachable, a `ping` binary_sensor reports `off`, not `unavailable`.
+By default the blueprint does not treat `off` as a failure, because the vast majority of binary_sensor entities (presence detectors, door contacts, etc.) go to `off` as part of normal operation.
+Treating every `off` transition as a failure would cycle the recovery switch every time someone left a room.

+For ping-style monitoring, enable the `treat_off_as_offline` input.
+It adds a second offline trigger watching for `off` transitions on the monitored entities, with the same offline timeout.
+The result: a ping monitor for a WiFi router can monitor `binary_sensor.router_ping`, set the recovery switch to the router's Zigbee plug, set `treat_off_as_offline` to true, and use minimal detection mode.
+When the router stops responding to pings the binary_sensor goes `off`, the timeout completes, the plug cycles, and the router comes back online.

+If you mix ping-style entities with normal binary_sensors in the same blueprint instance, do not enable `treat_off_as_offline`.
+The setting applies to all monitored entities in that instance; normal binary_sensors going `off` would trigger false recoveries.
+Use a separate blueprint instance for each device class.

 ## A Small Note on One Attempt Per Freeze

 When the freshness detector fires, the blueprint cycles the recovery switch and exits.
 It does not restart the heartbeat timer.
 That means a single freeze produces a single recovery attempt; if the device is still silent after the cycle completes, no further freshness-driven attempts will fire until the device starts reporting again and the timer resets normally.